DGEs2018/Traineeship-progress/Week22/journal.md

 ```
 #29.08.2019

+#30.08.2019
+### Breaking down a module into separate components
-#30.08.2019 - was about breaking down module into separate components and how to have siblings communicate with the container component/ with each other and.
+- breaking down module into separate components and how to have siblings communicate with the container component/ with each other and
+- lifting the state up (easier demonstrated than summarized)